loopyd/BetterBeds/README.md

 [Back to top](#top)

 # BetterBeds Features
+Core features:
 - Allows a set percentage of players to roll the server over to the next day if they choose to sleep.
-- Allows fully customizable notifications for the server when night rolls around and when players choose to sleep.
+- Customizatable and colorable notifications for your server's native language and community chat color pallete.
+- Ignores players who are AFK or offline, they won't count toward your needed sleep percentage!
-- Custimize the time of the minecraft day/night that players can sleep in their beds.
+- Change the time of the minecraft day/night that players can sleep in their beds.
 - Enable players to sleep in locations they otherwise wouldn't normally, such as the nether.
-- Ignores players who are AFK or offline, they won't count toward your needed sleep percentage!

-## Improvements
-- Uses the new paper/spigot api to provide a better experience.
+Bugfixes:
 - Complete, more professional code rebase!
 - Custom bed handler that fixes / patches up vanilla's message notifications and elliminates the issues of the old plugin.
+- Uses the new paper/spigot api to provide a better experience.
-- Properly configured permissions nodes for LuckPerms / Vault.
+- Properly configured permissions nodes for LuckPerms / Vault
+- Enable your players to be able to sleep when monsters are around.

 ## Releases